My Secret Place: Recording

 "My Secret Place" and "Number One" were the first two songs Mitchell wrote for Chalk Mark in A Rainstorm.
 When Mitchell was working on new material in Britain, Robert Plant visited the house she was staying at with the intention of finding potential songs to record.
 During his stay, Mitchell sang him stripped–down renditions of "My Secret Place" and "Number One" with an acoustic guitar.
 Plant was impressed with both songs, but was particularly interested in recording "Number One".
 Mitchell ultimately opted not to collaborate with Plant and instead elected to record "My Secret Place" with Peter Gabriel.

 Mitchell's husband, Larry Klein, had played on Gabriel's So album in 1986, which prompted Gabriel to invite Mitchell and Klein to his Ashcombe House studio, where the duet between Gabriel and Mitchell on "My Secret Place" was recorded.
 Mitchell recalled that she originally intended for Gabriel to record background vocals on "My Secret Place", but later decided to give him a more prominent role on the song after experimenting with some vocal ideas.

-When we started messing around with the vocals, it came to me that rather tan doing a traditional duet, it would be interesting to let our voices keep dissolving into each other, where the gender keeps changing.
+When we started messing around with the vocals, it came to me that rather than doing a traditional duet, it would be interesting to let our voices keep dissolving into each other, where the gender keeps changing.
 Instead of singing at each other, it's like people thinking the same thing – a kind of one-mindedness.